jasonm23/jasonm23.ruhoh.com/_posts/hello-world.md

 ---

-This is a test of ruhoh.
-Ruhoh, appears to be a rather awesome developers blogging platform.

-You write your posts and pages in markdown, or some other supported style, and then use git and github (web-hook) to update the blog online.

-It's pre-configured to use Bootstap the lovely web client framework from Twitter...

-...Anyway, this is a test, so before I get carried away.

-# Goodbye for now...

-Well not quite, let's do a style test...
+Let's do a style test...

-Python indenting with 4 spaces
+Python indenting with 4 spaces is good...

     def some_callable(argument1, argument2=False):
         """ Doc-string for some_callable function. """